Net-Base Maintenance

 Maintenance with Modernization Path

-Do not address new platform questions belatedly.
+Do not address new platform questions late

 Project Focus

-Delphi-maintenance for systems that must remain in production while continuing to be developed
+Delphi maintenance for systems that must remain in production while continuing to be developed

 Typical triggers